jake-derry/flask-workshop/README.md

 application management.
 For example, some of the management that Python provides support for includes initializing a database: `python manage.py db init`.

+## Building a simple application

+To start with Flask, let's create a simple application that will make use of some interesting Flask extensions like:
+- Flask-WTF (forms)
+- Flask-Migrate (database migration)
+- Flask-Assets (asset management)
+- SQLAlchemy (easy database management)
+- Flask-Login (login management)
+- Flask-Admin (administration)

+We are going to build a simple Flask application that stores users notes.
+Here are some important features we want to offer:
+- User data is consistent even when the web application is restarted
+- User's notes are safe with authentication
+- Admins can help users if they have trouble with login

+Our application will be broken into two sub-applications: authentication (auth) and the actual notes application (notes).

+### Adding user authentication

+Before we can expand the notes application, we need to be able to authenticate users, so each user's notes will be private to them.